Planar boundaries and parabolic subgroups: Peripheral Subgroups

 For each cut pair associated to an edge emanating from $Z$, construct an embedded arc connecting the endpoints of the associated loxodromic in $K= \partial(G_Z, P_Z)$ in a path-connected complementary component of $K$.
 Call this collection of arcs $\mathcal{A}$.
 Note that $K$ separates $M$ and the complementary components are attached along cut pairs.
 The set of these components is a null family by Lemma~\ref{lem:NullComponents}, proved below.
 The union of $K$ with this collection of arcs is planar, as the union embeds in $M$.
 Now let $q\colon S^2 \rightarrow S^2$ be the quotient obtained by collapsing each arc in this collection to a point.
 The image of $K$ under this quotient is an embedded copy of $M_Z$ in $S^2$. \end{proof}

-\begin{lem} Let $M$ be a Peano continuum, and let $K$ be a compact subset such that for each component $U$ of $M\setminus K$ the intersection $K \cap \bar{U}$ is a pair of two points.
-Then the components of $M\setminus K$ are a null family. \end{lem}
+\begin{lem} Let $M$ be a Peano continuum, and let $K$ be a compact subset such that for each component $U$ of $M\setminus K$ the frontier $\bar{U} \setminus U$ contains exactly two points.
+Then the closures $\bar{U}$ of components of $M\setminus K$ are a null family of Peano subcontinua. \end{lem}

-\begin{proof} By Hocking--Young \cite[Thm.~3.9]{HockingYoung_Topology}, for each positive $\delta$ the $\delta$--neighborhood of $K$ contains all but finitely many components of $M\setminus K$.
-Since $M$ is uniformly locally connected, given any $\epsilon>0$ all but finitely many components $U$ have the property that each point $x$ of $U$ is contained in a connected set $C_x$ that intersects $K$ and has diameter at most $\epsilon$.
-By connectedness $C_x$ must intersect the frontier $\bar{U}\setminus U = \bar{U}\cap K$.
-If the frontier contains only two points, it follows that such a component $U$ has diameter at most $4\epsilon$.
-Indeed every point of the connected set $U$ is within a distance $\epsilon$ of one of these two points.
-Since $\epsilon$ is arbitrary, it follows that the set of components of $M\setminus K$ is null, as desired. \end{proof}

-The following result is a slight extension of a theorem from Torhorst's dissertation \cite{Torhorst21}.
-The classical Schoenflies Theorem is the special case that $M=S^1$.

-\begin{thm}[Torhorst Theorem] Let $M \subset S^2$ be a planar Peano continuum with no cut points such that $M$ contains more than one point.
-Let $U$ be any connected component of $S^2 \setminus M$.
-Then $\overline{U}$ is homeomorphic to a closed disc and $\boundary U$ is a Jordan curve in $S^2$. \end{thm}

-\begin{proof} If $U$ is any component of $S^2 \setminus M$, then $S^2 \setminus U$ is connected.
-Thus by the Riemann mapping theorem $U$ is conformally homeomorphic to an open disc.
-If $M$ is a planar Peano continuum, any conformal equivalence from the open disc to a component $U$ of $S^2 \setminus M$ extends to a continuous surjection $D^2 \to \bar{U}$.
-(Modern expositions of Torhorst's proof may be found in either Pommerenke \cite[Thm.~2.1]{Pommerenke_BoundaryConformal} or Milnor \cite[Thm.~17.14]{Milnor_Dynamics}.)
-If $M$ has no global cut point, then this extension is injective---and hence a homeomorphism---by \cite[Lem.~17.5]{Milnor_Dynamics}. \end{proof}
+\begin{proof} Since each component $U$ is locally connected and has a discrete frontier, $\bar{U}$ is also locally connected.
+If the family of components is not null, there exists $\epsilon>0$ and an infinite family of components $U$ of $M\setminus K$ each containing a point $p_U$ with $d(p_U,K)>\epsilon$.
+If $U$ and $U'$ are two such components, any connected set containing $p_U$ and $p_{U'}$ has diameter at least $\epsilon$.
+However, by compactness, the distance $d(p_U,p_{U'})$ may be chosen arbitrarily close to zero, contradicting the local connectedness of $M$. \end{proof}